maemo-leste/bugtracker/README.rst

   temporarily while we bring up the OS
 * Limit supported devices to a few specific ones in order to avoid spending a lot of time on hardware enablement / bringup
-* Replacing upstream-dead at some point is a good thing
+* Replacing upstream-dead projects at some point is a good thing